 site features large photos of machines in his collection

 Ridge Typewriter Museum: a handsome set of photos of

 unusual items from the vast collection of Herman Price.

 - German collector

-Hartmut Quast's site offers some nice pictures of his
+Hartmut Quast's site offers some nice pictures of

-Englishwoman Janet Riding's perspective on typewriter
+Typewriter: Englishwoman Janet Riding's

 collection and a great deal of information.

 his collection, featuring many midcentury portables as well as a

 - John E. Simmons